Blood tests may spot hidden liver damage in diabetics

 Summary

-This study looked at whether two blood tests, eLIFT and FibroMeter, can accurately detect advanced liver fibrosis (scarring) in people with type 2 diabetes.
-The researchers compared these blood tests to a specialized ultrasound (FibroScan) and, in some cases, liver biopsy.
-The goal was to find a less invasive way to screen for liver damage in this high-risk group.
+This study looked at whether two blood tests, eLIFT and FibroMeter, can accurately detect liver fibrosis (scarring) in people with type 2 diabetes.
+The researchers compared these blood tests to standard methods like FibroScan and liver biopsy.
+The goal is to find a simpler, less invasive way to screen for liver damage in this high-risk group.

 Disclaimer